PowerSheetco/rss-reader-upwork/status.md

 ## Status

-PowerSheet RSS Upwork and Google Services have no known issues right now.
+PowerSheet RSS Upwork and Google Services have no known issues as of now.

 Something is not working as expected?
 Please [let us know!](mailto:powersheetco@gmail.com)